Skip to Content

 Step 1 — Install the theme

-You can install Mercer from the Shopify Theme Store, or, if you have the theme files in hand, from your store admin.
+You can install Mercer from the Shopify Theme Store once the listing is live.

 From the Theme Store